 QSFP28 MSA Compliant Cables

-In addition to the all the QSFP28 MSA 100G transceivers mentioned above, there are also high-speed cables deployed in 100G network.
+In addition to the all the QSFP28 MSA 100G transceivers mentioned above, there are also high-speed cables deployed in the 100G network.
 The cables can be either QSFP28 to 4 SFP28 copper cables (DACs), or active optical cables (AOCs).
 QSFP28 to 4 SFP28 DACs offer the lowest cost with reach up to 3 m.
 They are typically used within the racks of the data center, or as chassis-to-chassis interconnect in large switch and routers.
 QSFP28 AOCs are much lighter and offer longer reach up to over 100 m.

-QSFP28 MSA compliant 100G optics are indispensable component to embrace 100G to your infrastructure, and they also facilitate scaling to 100G networks with the simplicity as 10G.
+QSFP28 MSA compliant 100G optics are an indispensable component to embrace 100G to your infrastructure, and they also facilitate scaling to 100G networks with the simplicity as 10G.
 With higher port density, lower power consumption and lower cost, QSFP28 MSA transceiver is an ideal alternative for large scale data centers, as well as for future network expansions.